IAMS0BER/IAMS0BER/README.md

 ### Bonjour!
-I am sober I just started learning code thanks to a stinky butt head.
+I am sober and I am learning code thanks to a stinky butt head.